nahid7474/SOC/README.md

 Project: Build Security Operations Center (SOC) with Microsoft
 ____________________________________________________________________________________
-In this project, I'll leverage a combination of Microsoft security solutions/tools and services designed to monitor, detect, and respond to security incidents.
+In this project, I'll leverage a combination of Microsoft security products designed to monitor, detect, and respond to security incidents and build SOC step by step.

 Activities involve: